SummerFrameworkTeam/SummerFramework/README.md

 ```

-If value is empty, it will be created by constructor without any parameters.
+If value is empty, it will be created by parameterless constructor.

 If you want to create with constructor with parameters, you need to do like this.